 By now, you have a broad knowledge of the number of websites using WordPress.

-Guess you want to know more about these sites.
-Our site is also one of the websites that use WordPress as its CMS.
+We’re guessing you want to know more about these sites.
+Our site is also one of the websites that uses WordPress as its CMS.

 Which big companies use WordPress?